claresudbery/Reconciliate/README.md

 ## Refactoring Example
-If you see this text, it means you are in the Refactor-genericise-start branch of this code base.
+If you see this text, it probably means you are in the Refactor-genericise-start branch of this code base (unless I accidentally copied it into the master branch).
 This branch has been created to demonstrate some refactoring code.
 It is NOT the most up to date version of the code.
 It will contain bugs.
 Also, it is deliberately in need of refactoring.
 Because that's the point. :)